PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 positive-only pruning, live LayoutState, dependencies, and TensorFlow behavior remain unchanged.

+Both direct Concat input-adapter results are now retained as `_layout_opt_concat_input_adapter_stats` and `_terminal_concat_input_adapter_stats`.
+Their owner prunes unused tensors unconditionally, so both one-counter dictionaries remain observation-only and have no consumers.

+The focused indexed-owner/selection/boundary gate passes `406 passed in 18.66s`, and the branch-changed broad suite passes `1663 passed in 27.31s`.
+The option guard, public-owner orchestration and private-wrapper safe-reduction selections, live LayoutState, dependencies, and TensorFlow behavior remain unchanged.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit both direct `_optimize_transpose_input_chains_pre_concat_to_single_post_adapter()` results and its independent layout-recovery orchestration selection.
-Its live LayoutState wiring, the newly retained Split/mixed pre-Concat predecessors, option guard, and adjacent layout owners must remain fixed.
+The next characterized unit should audit the guarded `_optimize_transpose_slice_logistic_concat_reshape_tail_nhwc_chains()` result and every other production form of that owner.
+Its live LayoutState wiring, the newly retained Concat input-adapter predecessor, option guard, channel-shuffle successor, and independent orchestration selection must remain fixed.
 All retained SiNet callback results, Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it